 Sheheryar Kaoosji is the Founder and Executive Director of the Warehouse Worker Resource Center.
 He worked as a research analyst and strategist in support of efforts to organize workers in the supply chains of major global manufacturers, retailers and food companies for the past 10 years, and has extensive experience in community organizing and community-based research.
 He has a Master’s Degree in Public Policy from UCLA and a BA from UC Santa Cruz.

 Kimi Lee has over 30 years of organizing and alliance building experience, and is the Director of Bay Rising.
 Kimi was the National Coordinator of the United Workers Congress, a strategic alliance to build power for excluded workers and their national independent worker alliances.
 She was also a Senior Fellow at the Movement Strategy Center, with a focus on building national strategic alliances and creating intersections for different social movements.
-She was the founder and Executive Director of the Garment Worker Center in Los Angeles and helped to establish MIWON, the Multi-ethnic Immigrant Workers Organizing Network.
+She was the co-founder and Executive Director of the Garment Worker Center in Los Angeles and helped to establish MIWON, the Multi-ethnic Immigrant Workers Organizing Network.
 Most recently, she started a preschool cooperative for her children in East Oakland serving families of color who wanted to engage their young children in social justice issues and she was President of the PTA at her children’s public school in East Oakland.

 Joann Lo is the Co-Director of the Food Chain Workers Alliance and was the first staff member of the Alliance when she began in November 2009.
 The daughter of immigrants from Taiwan, she graduated from Yale University with a degree in Environmental Biology and has organized with both unions and a worker center.
 In 2000 Joann was one of two staff who started the Garment Worker Center, and she organized with garment workers in Los Angeles who led a successful campaign against retailer Forever 21, memorialized in the Emmy-winning documentary “Made in L.A.”
 In 2005 Joann joined Enlace, an alliance of worker centers and unions and a year later became Co-Director.
 Joann is a member of the Board of Directors of the Los Angeles Food Policy Council and of the Center for Good Food Purchasing.
 Joann has been awarded the 2017 James Beard Foundation Leadership Award and the 2018 American Food Heroes Award from Eating Well magazine.